Car Accident Attorney

 Despite the fact that flying is far safer than driving, there are still a percentage of aviation accidents that injure or otherwise claim the lives of passengers, especially when it comes to smaller passenger planes and helicopters.

 Car accidents continue to be one of the leading causes of death in the United States, especially among children, teens and young adults.
 People frequently sustain neck and back injuries after being involved in an auto accident, and these include whiplash injuries and spinal cord injuries which lead to temporary or permanent paralysis.

 Every year thousands of bicyclists are stuck by motor vehicles that share the same public roads.
 When the negligent driver of a motor vehicle strikes and injures a bicyclist, the driver’s auto insurance policy is responsible for covering the victim’s economic and non-economic damages incurred from the accident.

 In motor vehicle accidents, it’s not uncommon for the accident victims to sustain traumatic brain injuries or spinal cord injuries, or both.
 This is especially the case in more serious auto accidents.
 Spinal cord injuries can lead to paralysis below the injury site, whereas TBIs can lead to coma, memory loss, and in worse cases death.

-According to the National Highway Traffic Safety Association, car accidents were responsible for 32,367 deaths in 2011; they are among the top ten leading causes of death for people of all ages in the U.S. and they are the leading cause of death in children, teens, and young adults.
+According to the National Highway Traffic Safety Association, car accidents were responsible for 32,367 deaths in one year; they are among the top ten leading causes of death for people of all ages in the U.S. and they are the leading cause of death in children, teens, and young adults.